-In the 90′s, Andrew Hetzel started a retail marketing and training service company in Ann Arbor, Michigan.
-His first company grew under his leadership to serve clients including: 3M, Aveda, Burger King, Brinker International, Calvin Klein, Hard Rock Cafes and Hotels, Hugo Boss, P&G, Skechers USA and Sears.
+In the 1990′s, Andrew Hetzel started a retail marketing and training service company in Ann Arbor, Michigan.
+Videotronic grew under his leadership to serve clients including: 3M, Aveda, Burger King, Brinker International, Calvin Klein, Hard Rock Cafes, Hugo Boss, P&G, Skechers USA and Sears.

-Andrew has since advised a diverse range of specialty coffee clientele in North America and fast emerging consumer markets of Asia, Eastern Europe and the Middle East.
-In recent years, he headed branding and quality improvement initiatives for coffee growers in the Arabian Peninsula, Brazil, East Africa and India.
+After selling the venture, Andrew relocated to Los Angeles in and formed his consultancy, CafeMakers, to pursue a lifelong personal interest in coffee.
+He first demonstrated proficiency as a marketer and trainer, later developing a solid industry reputation as a coffee quality and value chain consultant.
+Andrew has since advised a diverse range of specialty coffee clientele in 35 countries, including North America and emerging consumer markets of Asia, Eastern Europe and the Middle East.
+He has most recently headed quality improvement and marketing initiatives for coffee growers in Brazil, India, East Africa and the Arabian Peninsula.

-Mr. Hetzel is a member of the Specialty Coffee Association of America Board of Directors and Chairman of SCAA’s Professional Development and Global Education Committees, as well as a Q Arabica and Q Robusta Instructor for the Coffee Quality Institute.
+Mr. Hetzel is a Specialty Coffee Association of America Board Member and Chairman of SCAA’s Professional Development and Global Education Committees, as well as a Q Arabica and Q Robusta Instructor for the Coffee Quality Institute.
 From 2008-2012, Andrew was a member of the Board of Advisors for World Coffee Events Ltd., which operates the World Barista Championship in more than 60 countries.

-Mr. Hetzel has been quoted in press coverage by international business and consumer media, including Time Magazine, CNN, the Associated Press, the New York Times, MSNBC, BusinessWeek, Fortune Magazine and was featured by the James Beard Foundation for his work as a coffee taster and buyer.
+Mr. Hetzel is a visible industry figure and has been quoted in press coverage by media, including Time Magazine, CNN, the Associated Press, Wall Street Journal, New York Times, MSNBC, BusinessWeek, Fortune Magazine and was featured by the James Beard Foundation for his work.